NixOS/nix.dev/source/tutorials/installing-nixos-on-a-raspberry-pi.rst

   sudo dd if=nixos-sd-image-21.05pre288297.8eed0e20953-aarch64-linux.img of=/dev/sdX bs=4096 conv=fsync status=progress

-Once that command exits, move the SD card into your RPi and power it on.
+Once that command exits, move the SD card into your Raspberry Pi and power it on.

 You should be greeted with a fresh shell!